perlintern

 U32 BhkFLAGS(BHK *hk)

-NOTE: this function is experimental and may change or be
+NOTE: "CALL_BLOCK_HOOKS" is experimental and may change or be

 removed without notice.